 To clear up some confusion, The Jedi transition is also commonly known as "Star Wars Canyon/Rainbow Canyon/or Father Crowley Overlook.
 This spot used to be an amazing place to see jets, but has since been closed down after an F-18 crashed there in 2019.
 Jets that fly the "Jedi" are now required to stay well above the canyon walls.

-Eventually, the route will take them over to the Eureka Dunes before heading back south through the Panamint Valley in Death Valley National Park.
+Heading North, the jets will cruise past Lone Pine, near Point Delta along the route.
+Eventually, the route will take them over to the Eureka Dunes before heading back south through Death Valley National Park.
 These locations are generally not recommended in the warmer, summer months as temperatures can easily exceed 100 degrees.

 F-15s, F-16s, F-18s, and F-35s are the most common jets along the Sidewinder.
 F-22s, F-117s, and A-10s are some of the rarer jet types, but they do make an appearance from time to time.
 Other aircraft have been known to visit as well, such as C-17s, C-130s, and even V-22 Ospreys.